 Philipp Schmidt guitar

 This solo guitar album was recorded in 2010 in the recording studio of the Musikakademie Basel, under the supervision of Thomas Resch.
 The programme consists of pieces ranging from the second half of the 20th century to the beginning of the 21st century.
 Except for the compositions by two contemporary Swiss composers, the recorded works contain many elements of minimalist music, thus forming the focal point of this album.
 The compositions are from Leo Brouwer, Rudolf Kelterborn, Bruce McCombie, Madeleine Ruggli and Steve Reich.
+Audio

 Monica Nelson eurythmy